reema0814/MLOpsTemplate/src/workshop/documents/part_4.md

 ## Steps:

+1. Run the following command to switch back files until you reach your repo i.e. MLOpsTemplate)
+    ```
+    cd ..
+    ```
+    > Locate the CI pipeline template under ```.github/workflows/workshop_ci.yml``` by running the following command:
+    ```
+    cd .github/workflows/
+    nano workshop_ci.yml
+    ```
-1. Locate the CI pipeline template under ```.github/workflows/workshop_ci.yml``` and add all the needed information for resource group name, workspace name, location and secrets for Azure and Github.
+    And, add all the needed information for resource group name, workspace name, location and secrets for Azure and Github.
 They are all tagged with ```#setup```.

     > Action Item: Update resource group name, workspace name, location, Azure Secret and Github Secret inside workshop_ci.yml file.
+    > **Note:** You can use the arrow keys to move around in the file.
+Press the "CTRL + X" keys to close the file.
+You will be prompted to save your changes.
+Press the "y" key to save your changes and then press enter to exit.

 2. Now Let's consider a common scenario in a ML development team.
 One of the team members is going to work on a new feature (examples can be changes to feature engineering, hyper-parameter selection, type of the model, etc).
 For this work, a common pattern is to first fork and clone the repository on your local machine (which you already have done in Step 0).
 Then you need to switch to the ```yourname-dev``` local branch which you created in step 3.